Golf Tutorials

 Drill 2: The Feel Drill: Right Elbow to Right Hip

-This is a an an amazing feeling 'to practice, even without a ball.
+This is an amazing feeling to practice, even without a ball.

 • Take your normal setup and make your backswing.

-• As you pause at the an 'at the ', your very first thought for the downswing should 'to 'be "tuck your trail elbow".
+• As you pause at the top, your very first thought for the downswing should be "tuck your trail elbow".

-• Feel as if your trail elbow (your right elbow for right-handers) is dropping straight down and trying connect with your trail hip (your right 'hip).
+• Feel as if your trail elbow (your right elbow for right-handers) is dropping straight down and trying to connect with your trail hip (your right hip).

 Final Thoughts